amaanah-hisham/Laravel-Assignment/README.md

   - **Event Planners:** Professionals needing specific electronic equipment for occasions.
   - **Small Businesses and Startups:** Companies requiring electronics for short-term projects or experiments.

 Thank you for choosing E-WAVE.
 We are committed to providing a seamless and efficient rental experience for all our users.
-For any queries or support, please contact us at [support@ewave.com](mailto:support@ewave.com).